-Many organizations are making blockchain technology as a means of transaction.
+This is one of the main challenges of implementing blockchain in an organization.
+Many organizations are making blockchain technology a means of transaction.
 You will see many products depended on this.
-But even now there aren’t any specific regulations about it.
+But even now, there aren’t any specific regulations about it.
 So, no one follows any specific rules when it comes to the blockchain.

 Now, this is where the issue comes in.
-Although blockchain guarantees visibility as one of its benefits, still there is no security.
+Although blockchain guarantees visibility as one of its benefits, there is still no security.
 You won’t know for sure if it will be safe for you or not.
-To get over this challenges, Government and extremely controlled sectors may need to create regulations for blockchain.
+To get over these challenges, governments and extremely controlled sectors may need to create regulations for blockchain.

 Security is another crucial topic here.
-We all know how every blockchain technology boasts about their security.
-But like any other technology blockchain also comes with a few security loops.
+We all know how every blockchain technology boasts about its security.
+But like any other technology, blockchain also comes with a few security loops.